tx-pts-dai/terraform-aws-ec2-actions-runners/README.md

 # or for arm64 arch
 runs-on: ["self-hosted", "linux", "arm64", "team-blue", "on-demand"]
 ```

+Keep in mind that a subset of labels can be used too, for example you can use `["self-hosted", "linux"]` to select either one or the other set indifferently.

 The labels used by the runners are set as a Terraform output `runner_labels`.
 Our module adds the following labels additionally to the one you specify with `runner.labels`: